 - Are there any links on your website that link out to other websites from themes or widgets you may be using?
 If yes, remove them.

 - Are there site-wide links pointing to your site from low-quality websites?
 If yes, they need removing.
 Site-wide links from high-quality websites are probably OK, and I wouldn’t remove those except as a last resort.

 - Are your links from a diverse range of IP addresses?
 If not, get more links from different IP addresses.

 - Do you have links coming in from other websites that you own?
 If yes, are those links purely to help your pages rank better, or is there a good reason to cross-link.
 If there is no good reason to cross-link the sites, remove those links.

 - Are there lots of links from the same domain?
 If the domain is low-quality, get them removed.

 There you have it: Your complete guide on how to audit the backlinks for your website.
-Now you will be able to easily spot good links from the bad links and if is needed to get rid or disavow the ones that hurt your rankings.
+Now you will easily spot good links from the bad links and if it is needed to get rid of or disavow the ones that hurt your rankings.

-Also please keep in mind that backlinks audit is not a one time job.
-You should do it at least at every couple of months to make sure it stays healthy.
+Also, please keep in mind that backlinks audit is not a one time job.
+It would help if you did it at least every couple of months to ensure it stays healthy.
 Your competitors may launch negative SEO attacks and destroy your rankings if you don’t disavow the backlinks fast.
-It happened to me but more on this in the next article.
+It happened to me, but more on this in the next article.